App version: 0.1.0

 There are, of course, also some disadvantages to this loan program.
 They include:

-• Limited Uses.
+Limited Uses.
 Funds can only be used for specific purposes, such as the “continuation of health care benefits, rent, utilities, fixed debt payments.”
-COVID-19 EIDL loans may also be used for prepaying commercial debt or paying federal business debt.

 This table summarizes the costs and benefits of EIDL loans.

-The federal government has given the EIDL loan program at the SBA billions of dollars to help small businesses and private nonprofit agencies.
-There are several advantages to this loan program for small businesses, including how easy it is to apply and the low interest rate, but this loan is not forgivable and there are restrictions on how the funds can be used.
+If you have suffered substantial economic injury and own a small business, small agricultural cooperative, or a private nonprofit located in a declared disaster area, you may be eligible for an SBA EIDL.
+There are several advantages to this loan program, including how easy it is to apply and the moderate interest rate, but this loan is not forgivable and there are restrictions on how the funds can be used.
 If you don’t qualify for an EIDL loan or it doesn’t seem like the best choice for you, there are other small business loans available.
-Some loans can be obtained even if you have bad credit and no collateral.Lantern by SoFi can help you with the process of getting a small business loan by giving you options from a broad network of financial partners to find the best loan for your small business needs.
+Some loans can be obtained even if you have bad credit and no collateral.Lantern by SoFi can help you with the process of getting a small business loan by connecting you to options from a broad network of financial partners to find the best loan for your small business needs.

 Frequently Asked Questions